pandora-web-server/pandora-web-server/headers-module/README.md

 ## Code example

 You would normally combine the handler of this module with the handlers of other modules.
-The `module-utils` and `startup-modules` provide helpers to simplify merging of configuration and the command-line options of various handlers as well as creating a server instance from the configuration.
+The `pandora-module-utils` and `startup-module` crates provide helpers to simplify merging of configuration and the command-line options of various handlers as well as creating a server instance from the configuration.

 `HeaderHandler` handles both the `request_filter` phase (compile the headers to be added and add them to handler responses if any) and the `upstream_response_filter` or `response_filter`